Bar Exam Cram Sessions for the July 2021 Bar Exam

 We tell you what you need to know, you receive a complete set of The Bar Exam Cram Sheets, a study plan for the final ten days leading up to the bar exam and all of the Bar Exam Guru’s predictions and email updates up through the bar exam.

-Why should you attend the Two Day Bar Exam Cram Session?
+Why should you attend The Bar Exam Cram Session?

 1) It builds confidence.
 Confidence is a huge part of success on the bar exam.
 But, it rarely comes from sitting through countless hours of mind-numbing-videotaped bar review lectures.
 Bar Exam Cram Session attendees learn how to make sense of it all, how to approach each essay with confidence and ease.
 Our subject drills develop confidence and provide our students with an “at their finger tips” kind of approach to the exam.

-2) Videotapes do not make for great instruction or learning.
+2) Live Instruction in real time makes a difference.
 Our students come to us because they are tired of trying to “make sense” of it all . . . all on their own.
 When was the last time your videotaped bar review session was engaging or . . . more importantly . . . when was the last time you had someone provide you with a bar exam topic drill?
 Our Bar Exam Cram Sessions present the tested material in a memorable and clear fashion.
 Students leave feeling inspired and motivated and encouraged.